+A Billboard That Advertises Nothing But Clean Air.
 A provocative new sculpture has opened at the U.S. -Canada border crossing near Vancouver, BC.
 It's a billboard advertising...well, nothing.
 So instead of your usual glimpse of cheeseburgers and red-faced car salesmen, you've got a snarl of stainless steel rods vaguely reminiscent of TV static, but surrounding only the clean air of Blaine, Washington.
 Home.
 An Education Beyond The Classroom: Excelling In The Realm Of Horizontal Academics.